metabrainz/bookbrainz-dev-docs/docs/entity-editor.rst

 When we click on an Add Entity button, it takes us to a page with an url like this:
 ``https://bookbrainz.org/{entityType}/create``.
 We make use of this ``entityType`` to generate the entity-specific markup for our entity-editor.

+While creating the entity specific markup for our entity-editor, we also inject certain props into our entity-editor.
+We make use of middlewares to load ``languageTypes``, ``identifierTypes``, and ``relationshipTypes`` specific to the entity we are going to add.
+We might also need to load some entity-specific props, for example, in case of Work entity, we load ``workTypes`` too.

 While creating the markup, it also creates a store for our entity-editor, with a *rootReducer* which consists of a combination of reducers, each concerned with a particular section of the entity-editor namely:

 * aliasEditorReducer